rsesha/News_Agent/README.md

 # Introducing News Agent: Three Powerful Search Engines, One Final Answer ⚡

 News Agent is a high-performance search agent that orchestrates multiple search engines to deliver one final answer.
-It intelligently scores, consolidates, and synthesizes information similar to "AI Mode" designed for maximum speed and zero hallucination.
+It intelligently scores, consolidates, and synthesizes information similar to "AI Overviews" designed for maximum speed and zero hallucination.
 You can plug this agent into:
 - RAG Retrieval Pipelines to get accurate summarized information
 - Real world agents that need fast accurate information about products and real time news